 Breaking the ice

-This story is the second in a three-part series on BU women’s hockey that was published in BU Today on October 12.
+This story is the second in a three-part series on BU women’s hockey.
+Part three will be published tomorrow, Thursday, October 13.
 For part one, click here.

 Among BU’s Division I athletes, the women’s hockey Terriers are the new kids on the block—their sport was recently elevated from club to varsity status.
 But female participation in hockey isn’t exactly a new phenomenon.
 In fact, women have been slapping around pucks and crashing the crease for more than a century.

 The first recorded women’s hockey game took place in 1892 in Barrie, Ont.
 In the 1920s and 1930s there were female leagues in almost every region in Canada and a few in the United States, although organized women’s hockey declined after World War II.